 Why therapy doesn’t work

-An interesting question to ask that the public wonders is can therapy help in any way.
-Psychotherapy, however, requires a patient to be in some sort of distress and to actively participate & engage with the therapist in order to better themselves.
+An interesting question to ask is can therapy help in any way.
+Psychotherapy requires a patient to be in some sort of distress and to actively participate and engage with the therapist in order to better themselves.

 It is very difficult to help a person that doesn’t want to be helped, and even harder, a person that doesn’t see their flaws.
 In fact, therapy may provide them with new manipulation techniques because it gives them a glimpse into the human psyche.

 You can use this knowledge to your advantage and write about psychopaths that learn to take advantage of therapy.